-Element 3: Commitment to lifelong learning and professional development activities in their Learning Contract.
-A log of professional development activities undertaken as part of the Training Program should be kept in the registrar's PebblePad Workbook.
+Element 3: Commitment to lifelong learning and professional development activities

+Registrars are strongly recommended to avail themselves of conferences, master classes and advanced courses in their field of specialisation, clearly linked to the areas of skill/knowledge development identified in their Learning Contract.
+A log of professional development activities undertaken as part of the Specialisation Training Program should be kept in the registrar's PebblePad Workbook.
 Associated with this log should be reflections on the learning activity undertaken and how the activity has addressed aspects of the Learning Contract.
-Progress on this element will be included in facilitator reports provided to the Board of Censors at six month intervals.